burubaxair/vasp-julia/README.md

 # vasp-julia
 Some utilities in Julia for VASP calculations

-dosband.ipynb - Plotting in Julia the density of states and band structure
+dosband.ipynb - Plotting the density of states and band structure